Josh Pask: West Ham United

 On 8 August 2016, Pask signed for League One club Gillingham on a season-long loan deal.
 He made his Gillingham debut the following day in a 3–1 League Cup victory at Southend United.

 His contract with West Ham finished at the end of the 2018–19 season.

 Coventry City

 Having been released, Pask signed a three-year contract with Coventry City.
 He did not make his debut for Coventry until 14 January 2020, in a third round FA Cup game.
 Pask scored on his debut as Coventry won 3–0 against Bristol Rovers.

 On 11 January 2022, Pask joined EFL League Two side Newport County on loan for the remainder of the 2021–22 season.
 He made his debut for Newport on 15 January 2022 in the starting line-up for the 4-0 League Two win against Harrogate Town.

 Pask was released by the club at the end of the 2021–22 season.

+He then joined Cymru Premier side The New Saints remaining at the club until the end of the 2024–25 season.